Kingdom Archery Marshal

-The Deputy Earl Marshal for Archery is a Lesser Kingdom Officer acting on behalf of the Earl Marshal on matters relating to target and combat archery, and thrown weapons.
+The Kingdom Archery Marshal is a Lesser Kingdom Officer acting on behalf of the Earl Marshal on matters relating to target and combat archery, and thrown weapons.

 - encouraging the development of combat standards and chivalry on the field in all actions involving archery and other projectile weapons, in co-operation with the Marshallate;